Yehiel Dresner: Captivity, trial, and execution

 Following their captivity, Dresner and his surviving teammates were initially imprisoned together in a paratrooper's camp, where, according to a report Dresner later smuggled out of prison through scraps of paper to Irgun commander Menachem Begin, they were repeatedly subjected to severe beatings and humiliations by their captors.
 After five days, they were transferred to the Jerusalem Central Prison, where they joined Dov Gruner, who was already under sentence of death.

-On February 10, 1947, they were tried before a British military court, and convicted.
+On February 10, 1947, they were tried before a British military court, and convicted of illegally possessing weapons.
 During the trial, they refused to participate in the proceedings and denied the authority of the court to try them.
 Dresner, Mordechai Alkahi, and Eliezer Kashani were sentenced to death, while Haim Golevsky, who was 17 and thus too young to be hanged under the law, was sentenced to life imprisonment.
 On February 13, in his last official act before departing Palestine, General Evelyn Barker, the commander of British forces in Palestine, confirmed the sentences.

 Public figures and institutions in the Yishuv appealed for the sentences to be commuted, and a petition pleading for clemency was signed by hundreds of residents of Petah Tikva.
 Hearing of this, the prisoners themselves sent a letter rebuking the petitioners for compromising their own honor and stating their willingness to die.
 Dresner, Alkahi, and Kashani also refused to sign an appeal for clemency, as Gruner had done before them.

 On April 14, the four men were transferred to Acre Prison and placed in the condemned cells.
-The British denied there was any significance to the transfer, but secretly enacted regulations that retroactively abolished any right to appeal a sentence passed by a military court.

 In the early morning hours of April 16, all four were hanged in Acre Prison.
 Each man sang Hatikvah on his way to the gallows, and was joined by the other Jewish prisoners.
 The executions were carried out in great secrecy, and without the presence of a rabbi.